Extended circular nim: Introduction

 \section{Introduction}

 In this paper, we consider a generalization of a ruleset, {\sc circular nim}.
-In {\sc circular nim} $CN(m, k)$, there are $m$ piles of tokens arranged in a circle.
-Each player, in their turn, chooses at most $k$ consecutive piles in the circle and removes an arbitrary number of tokens from each pile.
+In {\sc circular nim} ${\rm CN}(m, k)$, there are $m$ piles of tokens arranged in a circle.
+Each player, in their turn, chooses at most $k$ consecutive piles in the circle and removes an arbitrary nonnegative number of tokens from each pile.
 The player must remove at least one token in total.
-This game has been studied in some articles and winning positions for the previous player are characterized for some cases of $(m, k)$.
+This game has been studied in some articles, and winning positions for the previous player are characterized for some cases of $(m, k)$.
+Figure \ref{fig:circularexample} shows an example of a move in {\sc circular nim} ${\rm CN}(6, 3)$.

-In this paper, we consider {\sc extended circular nim} $ECN(m_S, k)$, a generalization of {\sc circular nim}.
-In $ECN(m_S, k)$, there are $m$ piles of tokes arranged in a circle. $S$ is a set of positive integers less than or equal to half of $m$.
+In this paper, we consider {\sc extended circular nim} ${\rm ECN}(m_S, k)$, a generalization of {\sc circular nim}.
+In ${\rm ECN}(m_S, k)$, there are $m$ piles of tokens arranged in a circle. $S$ is a set of positive integers less than or equal to half of $m$.
 Each player, in their turn, chooses at most $k$ piles selected every $s$-th pile in a circle for an $s \in S$.
-That is, $ECS(m_{\{1\}}, k)$ is the same as $CS(m, k).$
+That is, ${\rm ECN}(m_{\{1\}}, k)$ is the same as ${\rm CN}(m, k).$ Figure \ref{fig:ecircularexample} shows an example of a move in {\sc extended circular nim} ${\rm ECN}(6_{\{1, 3\}}, 2)$.